 Hope Island (north) State Park is a 200-acre marine park in Skagit Bay.
 The park offers several campsites, attractive beaches, and a trail across the island.

 Ike Kinswa State Park is a 454-acre camping park with 46,000 feet of freshwater shoreline on the north side of Mayfield Lake.

 Illahee State Park is a 75-acre marine camping park with 1,785 feet of saltwater frontage on Port Orchard Bay.

-Iron Horse State Park is a 1,612-acre park that was once part of the path of the Chicago-Milwaukee-St. Paul-Pacific Railroad.
+Now named Palouse to Cascades State Park Trail , this 4,956-acre park that was once part of the path of the Chicago-Milwaukee-St. Paul-Pacific Railroad.

 Jarrell Cove State Park is a 43-acre marine camping park with 3,500 feet of saltwater shoreline on the northwest end of Harstine Island in south Puget Sound.